RED SOX (29-27) AT YANKEES (36-19)

 After getting short outings from starters Ryan Weber and David Price (due to a lengthy rain delay Tuesday), the Red Sox are hoping Sale can continue some recent improvement.

-Although Sale owns a subpar record, he is pitching better of late.
+Although Sale heads into Thursday with a 1-6 record and a 4.19 ERA, he is pitching better of late.
 Sale is 1-1 with a 2.23 ERA in his last five starts and owns a 2.44 ERA in seven starts since allowing four runs on seven hits in five innings against the Yankees in a performance he described as “embarrassing.”

 Sale last pitched on Friday in Houston when he allowed four runs (two earned) on three hits in six innings of a 4-3 loss.
 Sale threw 89 pitches Friday after throwing at least 100 pitches in his previous five starts.